How to Edit Desktop Stickers in Windows 11

-As mentioned above, stickers are not ready for use in Windows, and one must dig deeper into the Windows registry to enable it, which is not recommended.
+As mentioned above, stickers are not ready for use in Windows, and you need to make changes in the Windows registry to enable them.
+This isn’t something we recommend doing.

 If you did enable stickers, here is how to edit them.

-Adding and editing stickers use the same command on the context menu.
+You use the same context menu command to add and edit stickers.
 To do that, right-click on a blank area of your desktop, then select Add or edit stickers.

 Hover over or click on a sticker on your desktop to edit it.
 Selecting an existing sticker allows you to